willfaustino/FunToMatch/README.md

 ### My Performance

-I am quite satisfied with the final result, as I managed to accomplish everything proposed by the challenge.
+I am quite satisfied with the final result.
 However, there is always room for improvement.
 If I were to continue working on this project, I would add:

 - Stage selection
 - New logic for complex matches and power-ups